 The DGR Committee was established by the Board on 20 May 2021.
 The Committee was formed to consider the structure of Melbourne Business School and its subsidiaries.
-This Committee comprises the Board Chairman, the Chairs of the Investment and Finance, Risk and Audit Committees and the Dean.
+This Committee comprised the Board Chairman, the Chair of the Investment Committee and the Chair of the Finance, Risk and Audit Committee and the Dean.
+The Committee was disbanded in 2022 and the MBS Public Fund is now administered by the Investment Committee.